Holland Township School District: Board of education

 The district's board of education, comprised of nine members, sets policy and oversees the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2012) as part of the November general election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.
-Members of the board of education for the 2024–25 school year are Matthew Davis (President), Nickolas Moustakas (Vice President), Brett Curry, Thomas Friend, Michael Giovannetti, Amy Hawrylo and John Schleicher.
+Members of the board of education for the 2024–25 school year are Matthew Davis (President), Brett Curry (Vice President), Thomas Friend, Michael Giovannetti, Amy Hawrylo, John Schleicher and one vacancy.